madiator/EE579DiagnosticSample/README.md

-# Sample code for the test
+# EE579 Diagnostic test: sample code
-You can take a look at the code and start writing your own or you can use the code given here.
+You can take a look at the code and start writing your own or you can start with the given code here.